robert-godlewski/robert-godlewski/README.md

 - Mini Projects through Coding Dojo that uses Python, SQL, and Flask.

 ## Currently Learning:
-Python's Flask framework and SQL through Coding Dojo to build a website.
+- Python's Flask framework and SQL through Coding Dojo to build a website.
+- Binary Tree Algorithms on LeetCode using python.

 ## My Music:
 As mentioned before, I am a music producer who goes by Comet of Dreams.
 In music I have an Associates Degree in Audio Engineering and a background in playing guitar, drums, and synthesizers to compuse my own music.

 ## Other interests:
 - Pokemon (especially Kanto Region)
-- Star Wars Shows and Movies
+- Star Wars Shows and Movies (Almost all of it!)
 - Tolkien Books and Movies

+## How to Reach me:
+The best way you can reach me is emailing me through robtechg5@gmil.com

 <!--
 **robert-godlewski/robert-godlewski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.